dartmouth-cs98/lensflare-unityUI/README.md

-# LensFlare
+# Lensflare
-Development Repo for the LensFlare Project.
+Development Repo for the Lensflare Project.
 Contributors: Ellis Guo, Armin Mahban, Jeremy Mittleman, Nick Moolenijzer, and Richard Shen

-LensFlare is an application for the HoloLens that imagines the many possibilities for augmented reality as a part of daily life.
+Lensflare is an application for the HoloLens that imagines the many possibilities for augmented reality as a part of daily life.
 How can AR technology improve or enhance our ordinary experiences?
-Through object recognition, spacial mapping and clever implementation of world space holograms, LensFlare sets the lofty goal of integrating holographic technologies into mainstream society.
+Through object recognition, spacial mapping and clever implementation of world space holograms, Lensflare sets the lofty goal of integrating holographic technologies into mainstream society.

 ![picture alt](http://i.imgur.com/gdKcxva.jpg)
 ![picture alt](http://i.imgur.com/pQevLhI.jpg)

 ## Architecture:
-UI: The UI for LensFlare will consist of both world space canvases and screen overlay canvases.
+UI: The UI for Lensflare will consist of both world space canvases and screen overlay canvases.
 The former will be used in conjunction with the spacial mapping data to attach holograms to real-world objects.
-The latter will part of our MVP and provide us with a framework to quickly display and test our scene analysis and data parsing.
+The latter will be part of our MVP and provide us with a framework to quickly display and test our scene analysis and data parsing.
 For these displays we will be using the Unity Engine and C# language.

 ## Code:
-As of Oct 18th: The most up-to-date code in development currently resides on the `photographer` branch.
-The posted code base currently includes basic scripts implementing the functionalities of being able to capture and save an image with the HoloLens, being able to run actions from vocal keyword-based commands, and being able to detect and translate text within a given image.
-Each of these functionalities is currently implemented as a distinct script.
-We are currently working on integrating these functionalities together and as such the structure of the current back-end code base is likely to change in the near future.
+As of Nov 15th: The most up-to-date code in development currently resides on the `master` branch.
+The posted code base currently implements basic functional text translation, landmark recognition, and general annotation of your immediate surroundings.
+When built to a HoloLens, these features can be called by commands such as "Lensflare, translate" and "Lensflare, what is this?".
+Returned data is currently given as text on screen overlay canvases.
+The current code base represents a basic "MVP" of our proposed application.

 ## Setup:
-In order to build and run LensFlare, the folloing prerequisites are required:
+In order to build and run Lensflare, the folloing prerequisites are required:
 * PC running Windows 10
 * Microsoft HoloLens
 * Visual Studio 2015 Update 3